 9. Retirement Contributions – What’s already in your retirement account doesn’t count against you, but the money you’re contributing during the college years does.
 You may consider deferring any contributions to your retirement if you think you’ll need the money to pay for a high EFC.

 Why?
 The child is likely to receive more financial aid.
-Side benefit = child gets to witness 2 mature adults place the focus where it belongs – on the child’s needs, not on the parents’ c!ompeting concerns.
+Side benefit = child gets to witness two mature adults place the focus where it belongs – on the child’s needs, not on the parents’ competing concerns.
 In short, everybody wins.
 This scenario is as likely as winning the lottery.

 Use College Insights to help find merit aid and schools that fit the criteria most important to your student.
 You’ll not only save precious time, but your student will avoid the heartache of applying to schools they aren’t likely to get into or can’t afford to attend.